Effective Real Estate Agent Interview Questions

 8. Do you just work with sellers, or do you represent buyers too?

-9. How many clients are you currently working with?
-How many are buyers and how many are sellers?
+9. How many clients are you currently working with and what’s the ratio of buyers to sellers?

 10. How do you deal with disclosed dual-agency?